Bypolls not to impact grand alliance; coalition's doors closed for 'chameleon-like' Nitish: Tejashwi

 Yadav alleged that the BJP floated "fictional narratives" in recent elections while conveniently ignoring peoples' everyday life issues.
 Slamming the state government over its response to the devastation caused by floods, he said the Nitish Kumar and Sushil Modi-led dispensation unsuccessfully tried to put the blame on '"nature's fury" without acknowledging what they had done with respect to civic amenities.

 "The day Mr Sushil Modi was rescued by the NDRF team, many in Bihar said that the entire government should have been rescued," the 29-year-old leader said.
-Asked if there was a possibility ahead of the Assembly polls next year of Nitish Kumar returning to the grand alliance, Yadav said secularism and socialism is a life-long commitment to inclusive politics and Kumar had given it up forever.
+Asked if there was a possibility of Nitish Kumar returning to the grand alliance ahead of the Assembly polls next year, Yadav said secularism and socialism is a life-long commitment to inclusive politics and Kumar had given it up forever.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)